phanumat/Documentation/smartapp-developers-guide/sending-notifications.rst

 .. note::

     When creating contacts, the user can enter an email address.
-Emails are *not* currently sent by SmartThings, though they are used to identify SmartThings users, and enable them to receive push notifications.
+Emails are *not* currently sent by PEA HiVE, though they are used to identify PEA HiVE users, and enable them to receive push notifications.

 Send notifications to Contacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^